-GameWorks is a chain of entertainment venues featuring arcade games, simulators, redemption prizes, and full-service bars and restaurants.
+GameWorks is a chain of entertainment venues featuring arcade games, simulators, and full-service bars and restaurants.
 It was created in 1996 as a joint venture between Sega, Universal Studios, and DreamWorks SKG.
-GameWorks venues began opening across the United States in 1997, replacing the Sega City arcades as the United States' version of Sega's Joypolis and Sega World projects.
+GameWorks venues began opening across the United States in 1997, replacing the Sega City arcades as the United States' modified version of Sega's Amusement Theme Park concept.

-As of 2011, GameWorks is no longer owned or operated by Sega, with the majority of original venues having been closed.
+As of 2011, GameWorks is no longer owned or operated by Sega, with the majority of original venues now permanently closed.

-Like Sega's other indoor amusement venues, Sonic the Hedgehog was the mascot of GameWorks until their 2011 sale, and was featured on the chain's merchandise, redemption prizes, children's menus, party decorations, and as a costumed character.
+Like Sega's other indoor amusement venues, Sonic the Hedgehog was the mascot of GameWorks until the 2011 sale of the venues, and was featured on the chain's merchandise, redemption prizes, children's menus, party decorations, and as a costumed character.

 Due to the costs involved in the venture, DreamWorks SKG withdrew their involvement in 2001, and the chain itself filed for bankruptcy in 2004.
 NBC Universal's stake in GameWorks was sold to Sega Sammy Holdings on November 3, 2005, making it wholly-owned by SEGA and was operated by its subsidiary, Sega Entertainment USA until May 2011.

-GameWorks began to struggle financially in the late 2000s as a result of an economic downturn in the United States.
+GameWorks began to further struggle financially in the late 2000s as a result of an economic downturn in the United States.
 As part of a major restructuring move, Sega Entertainment USA suddenly closed down seven GameWorks venues on March 29, 2010, in an attempt to focus the chain's mission on profitability and future growth.
-Employees and patrons were greeted with a sign on the door explaining the sudden closure of the venue.
 Sega Entertainment USA reported that as a result of the closure, GameWorks employees at the closed locations lost their jobs, although some received 30 days of wages.
 The ten remaining locations and the World Sports Grille in Tucson were to become the focus of renewed efforts going forward.